tomykaira/vhdl_doctest/README.md

 Any feature request is welcome.
 I appreciate if it have an example, or a test case.

+I am noob about hardware, and VHDL.
+If you have knowledge about hardware testing, give me advice.

 ## Contributing

 1. Fork it